Create and share a quarantine short with The Sequestered community!

 All films must be created in a week, shot on a phone, 1 - 5 minutes long, and use the prompt all without leaving the filmmaker's shelter-in-place location.

 Want to watch or participate?

-Scroll down for the festival rules, the current weekly prompt and films from all our previous editions.
+Scroll down for the festival rules and films from all our previous editions.

 Everyone's priorities are shifting right now.
 If this project adds another fifty tons of stress to your life, it's okay.
 Come back later.
 There will be another round next week, and every fifth edition is a chance to submit a revised edit of a past submission, or one that didn't make it in before the deadline.

 From March 2020 through January 2021, The Sequestered ran as a weekly film festival.
 In Feb 2021, we adjusted the format to give more time to participants.
 Your voice makes a difference.

 This festival was founded on the belief that filmmaking should be accessible to all, and that creativity can connect otherwise isolated individuals.

 Over 400 films have been created for The Sequestered, and we encourage participants to use the festival as a place to try something new.
 Are you an actor who wants to try editing, or someone curious about trying animation?
 We encourage all levels of experience, all creative backgrounds and all perspectives.

 What can you do with your film after The Sequestered?

 Past submissions have grown into standalone short films, and have been official selections at Indie Shorts Film Festival, Astoria Film Festival, White Deer International Film Festival and more!